Administrative Procedure 314: CONCUSSIONS

 Procedures

-- All staff and volunteers will take a preventative approach when dealing with concussions.
+- All staff and volunteers will take a preventative and proactive approach when dealing with concussions.

 - Responsibilities